Missouri Woman Renee M. Collins Accused Of Letting Men Rape Her Disabled Daughter For Money And Drugs

 The horrific story first came to light in July last year when FBI received an anonymous tip about a minor girl being left alone with strange men at Columbia’s The Welcome Inn.
 The federal law enforcement agency informed the Columbia Police Department, and officers promptly arrived at the scene to investigate.

 They found the Missouri woman’s 14-year-old daughter alone in a “filthy” room, according to court documents.
 A witness told authorities that they had seen two men offer the girl’s mother cocaine in exchange for having sex with her.
-Another witness told investigators that there had been an instance during which the minor girl appeared to have been sedated through drugs.
+Another witness told investigators that there had been an instance during which the minor girl appeared to have been sedated with drugs.

 The girl was taken into protective custody, where she told officers about the sexual activities that were carried out by “bad men.”
 She suffers from a slew of mental conditions, including cerebral palsy and autism.
 She is also partially deaf and uses corrective leg braces to get around.
 Authorities told reporters that the girl seemed to have the mental capacities of a “two or three-year-old” child.